Fall 2026 application deadline (Phase I closed): February 16, 2026 (Phase II invitations: March–April 2026)

 How do I register for the HSRT at Portland Community College?

-Can I retake the HSRT if I don't meet Portland Community College's requirement?
+Can I retake the HSRT at Portland Community College?

 How is the HSRT different from the TEAS or HESI?

 The TEAS and HESI test academic content knowledge — science, math, reading, and English.
 The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
 No science or medical knowledge is required.
-Portland Community College uses the HSRT rather than the TEAS to emphasize clinical reasoning ability over content memorization.
+Portland Community College uses the HSRT to emphasize clinical reasoning ability over content memorization.

 How long does it take to prepare for the HSRT for Portland Community College?